uzzal50/uzzal50/README.md

 - 👋 Hi, I’m @uzzal50
 - 👀 I’m interested in reading,playing,roaming.
 - 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...many things
-- 📫 How to reach me ...
+- 📫 How to reach me ...twitter link in bio

 <!---
 uzzal50/uzzal50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.